jersou/mouse-actions/README.md

 Bind command execution with mouse button/wheel events (this conditions bellow are optional):

-* shape drawing with the mouse (like Easystroke)
+* Shape drawing with the mouse (like Easystroke)
-* press/release only or click (don't propagate the press & release event)
+* Press/release only or click (don't propagate the press & release event)
-* with some modifiers : shift/Ctrl/Alt...
+* With some modifiers : shift/Ctrl/Alt...
-* with screen edge : Top/Left...
+* With screen edge : Top/Left...
-* auto reload config on changes
+* Auto reload config on changes
+* Very low resource usage
-* fast shape recognition : ~200µs (0.0002 sec) for a config with 30 shapes
+    * Fast shape recognition : ~200µs (0.0002 sec) for a config with 30 shapes
-* fast event without shape processing : ~30µs (0.00003 sec)
+    * Fast event without shape processing : ~30µs (0.00003 sec)
+    * CPU : ~7 sec CPU usage per hour (~0.2%)
+    * RAM : 5.6 Mo (GUI less version)
-* works under Wayland but with limitations, see the "Platform compatibility" section below.
+* Works under Wayland but with limitations, see the "Platform compatibility" section below.

 ## Project status